Kwaitv/cse-260-wi24-cheetsheet/concepts.md

 ## Modeling Performance of MPI (γ, α, β model)
 TotalTIme = γ x #ops  +  #msgs x (α + β-1∞n)  where n is the msg size.

-## Super linear speedup
-Fake vs Real
-Amdahl’s Law – strong scaling
-Gustafson – weak scaling
-What do we mean by isoefficiency function N= f(P) Grind time.
-Why would one use a strip instead of a rectangular submesh based on problem size and

 ## Communication parameters